-PAEK (polyaryletherketone) polymers, and PEEK (polyetheretherketone) polymers [1] in particular are of growing importance for the oil and gas industry.
+PAEK (polyaryletherketone) polymers, and PEEK (polyetherether-ketone) polymers [1] in particular are of growing importance for the oil and gas industry.
 They display many advantageous properties for their use under extreme service environments, such as high pressures and temperatures [1].
 They have high melting points and glass transition temperatures, and they are mechanically and chemically rather robust.
 In order to further improve the performance of PAEK polymers and prolong their lifetimes, blends with PBI (polybenzimidazole) have been developed.
 However, in contrast to the pure PAEK components, the PBI addition leads to a more complex interaction of the blend with aqueous systems, for example water and steam [2], and salt solutions.
 A better understanding of the interactions of water with the functional groups of the PBI component at the molecular level is necessary.
-Using molecular model compounds mimicking PBI, the literature discusses mainly two ways in which water could reside in PBI [3]: it can either be present in larger aqueous domains nestled between the PBI polymer strands, or it can be bound to the N-H function in the PBI backbone by hydrogen bridges.
-Hereby, one H2O molecule is bound to each N-H group.
+Using molecular model compounds mimicking PBI, the literature discusses mainly two ways in which water could reside in PBI [3]: it can either be present in larger aqueous domains nestled between the PBI polymer strands, or it can be bound to the N-H group in the PBI backbone by hydrogen bridges.
+Hereby, one H_2O molecule is bound per N-H group.

-In the following, solid-state NMR spectroscopy is employed to probe the interactions of H_2O and D_2O , as well as an aqueous LiCl solution, with PBI and its blends.
+In the following, solid-state NMR spectroscopy is employed to probe the interactions of H_2O and D_2O with PBI and its blends.
 Solid-state NMR is a powerful analytical tool that allows a multitude of diverse measurements of crystalline and amorphous materials.
 Polymers represent the most prominent and the classic materials for solid-state NMR investigations [4].
 The basic principle of a solid-state NMR measurement consists of packing a finely ground powder densely into a ZrO2 rotor as the sample vessel.
-The rotor is placed into the permanent magnetic field B_0 of the NMR spectrometer and tilted with respect to the direction of B_0 with the so-called Magic Angle of 54.7° (Figure 1).
-Then the rotor is spun around its axis with rotational speeds v{rot} of up to 15 kHz for polymer applications.
-This Magic Angle Spinning (MAS) reduces anisotropic interactions that prevail in the solid state, and would, without the rotation, lead to very broad signals.
+The rotor is placed into the permanent magnetic field B0 of the NMR spectrometer and tilted with respect to the direction of B0 with the socalled Magic Angle of 54.7° (Figure 1).

+Figure 1.
+Principle of Solid-State Magic Angle Spinning (MAS) NMR.

+Then the rotor is spun around its axis with rotational speeds v{rot} of up to 15 kHz, which is sufficiently fast for the polymer applications described here.
+This Magic Angle Spinning (MAS) reduces anisotropic interactions that are not averaged out like in solution, but prevail in the solid state, and would, without the rotation, lead to very broad signals.
 Cross polarization (CP) of magnetization from the abundant protons in the sample to the measured nuclei improves the obtained signal to noise (S/N) ratio [5].
-An important nucleus for measurements of polymers is 13C, but it will be demonstrated in the following that 15N, 2H, 1H, and 7Li NMR can give valuable insights into the polymer systems on the molecular level as well.
+An important nucleus for measurements of polymers is 13C, but it will be demonstrated in the following that 15N, 2H, and 1H NMR can give valuable complementary insights into the polymer systems on the molecular level as well.